ami-iit/jaxsim/README.md

 - Full support for automatic differentiation of RBDAs (forward and reverse modes) with JAX.
 - Support for automatically differentiating against kinematics and dynamics parameters.
 - All fixed-step integrators are forward and reverse differentiable.
-- Check the example folder for additional usecases!
+- Check the example folder for additional use cases!

 [jax]: https://github.com/google/jax/
 [sdformat]: https://github.com/gazebosim/sdformat